Kyasoinu

 Boy

-Kavi is 4 years old and lives in Sri Lanka.
+Kyasoinu is 5 years old and lives in Bangladesh.

-I live with my mother and father in the Vavuniya area.
-The primary language where I live is Tamil.
-My father is sometimes employed as a day labourer.
-I like dolls and music.
-My favourite activity at the centre is singing songs.
+I live with my mother and father in the Chittagong area.
+The primary language where I live is Bengali.
+My mother and father are regularly employed as farmers.
+I like group games and hide and seek.
+My favourite activity at church is Bible class.
+My favourite activity at the centre is playing games.
 I am not attending school because I am too young.

 Compassion’s ministry is focused on what we call holistic child development.
 This means developing children in all the different aspects of their lives—their minds, bodies and relationships—while giving them the opportunity to hear about and experience the love of Jesus from caring local church staff and volunteers.